DustyArmstrong/xen-orchestra-arm/README.md

 `:aarch64` - Arm 64bit

-## NGINX Configuration
+## Reverse Proxy HTTPS with NGINX Configuration

-I'm personally running this with a standalone Nginx container.
-The docker-compose file is as follows:
+I'm personally running this with an Nginx container.
+A shared container network is **required.** The docker-compose file for Nginx is as follows:

 ```
 version: '3'